-A contract surgical research facility specialized in providing pre-clinical studies for consumer-medical-surgical product research and development.
+A contract research organization CRO specialized in providing pre-clinical studies for consumer, medical, and surgical product research and development.

 Pluris Research, Inc. was established in 2001 and is located in Franklin, TN.

-We are an independent, private, state-of-the-art contract surgical research facility specialized in providing pre-clinical studies for consumer-medical-surgical product research and development.
+We are an independent, private, state of the art surgical research laboratory specialized in providing pre-clinical studies for consumer-medical-surgical product research and development.
 We are dedicated to our Sponsors providing the best preclinical research support services possible designed for clinical relevance with direct communication with the Study Director throughout the study.